Hyperobjekt/ddk-map/CONTRIBUTING.md

 ## Branches

 - Check out new bbranches from `master`, and submit pull requests back onto `master`.
-- To stage the map all alone, outside of the Gatsby shell site, merge `master` into `staging`.
+- To stage the map on Github Pages, merge `master` into `testing`.
 A Github Action will build and stage on Github Pages at [https://hyperobjekt.github.io/untd-map](https://hyperobjekt.github.io/ddk-map).
+- To stage the map on Nelify, merge `master` into `staging`.
+- To move changes to the map to production on Nelify, merge `master` into `production`.

 ## Development Practices